Rockies vs. Astros Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has recorded 72 hits with 19 doubles, two triples, six home runs and 35 walks.
-He has driven in 31 runs with one stolen base.
+- Jurickson Profar has 72 hits with 19 doubles, two triples, six home runs, 36 walks and 31 RBI.
+He's also stolen one base.

 Profar Recent Games